Shim Mina: 2007–present: Minastasia, scandals, hiatus, comeback, and clothing line

 In early 2007, EMI Korea announced Mina's 4th album, entitled Minastasia.
 The album was scheduled to be released in early April; however, the release of Minastasia was delayed until July 2007.
 In China, the album received an unexpected 180,000 pre-orders, making her a bonafide star in China.
 In Korea, the album had two singles to date: a song called "Look" featuring Ak'Sent, and "좋아" (OK) featuring Seungri of the Korean Pop group, Big Bang.
 Because of her relatively late debut, Mina initially claimed that she was born in 1978.
 As rumors of her real age began to spread, Mina eventually admitted that she was born in 1972 and apologized to the public and her fans for lying about it for so long.
 On November 17, 2008, Mina attended a TV program "JoyDancing" held by Oriental TV, Shanghai, China.
 She was accused of not respecting the competition with her dance moves (many see the claims as unfair) and finally got 0 points for her dance.
 Mina shed tears on the stage of the competition.
 In the fall of 2009, Mina returned to the K-Pop scene with her new single Doh Doh (도도), keeping her sexy image, but having a new electropop sound, rather than the usual R&B sound she has.
 The new single fared well with critics, and no news of a new album has been released at this time.
-Mina has also launched a clothing line named Tamina, which is now defunct.
+Mina had also launched a clothing line named Tamina, which is now defunct.